IBM/tnco-package-examples/apache-ansible-demo/docs/adopt.md

-This example describes adopting a stack by using the apache-ansible-demo resource package, the Ansible Lifecycle Driver and IBM Telco Network Cloud Manager - Orchestration.
+This example describes adopting a stack by using the apache-ansible-demo resource package, the [Ansible Lifecycle Driver](https://github.com/IBM/ansible-lifecycle-driver) and IBM® Telco Network Cloud - Orchestration.

 ### Before you begin
 This example describes the steps of an Adopt scenario that uses the apache-ansible-demo resource package, the Ansible Lifecycle Driver and IBM Telco Network Cloud Manager - Orchestration.